Delhi air quality hits 'poor' mark; Gensets banned as pollution plan rolls out today

 Delhi braces for deteriorating air quality

 The air quality in Delhi has begun deteriorating ahead of the winter season.
-On Sunday, it turned "very poor" with the overall Air Quality Index going beyond the 300 mark.
+On Sunday, it turned "very poor" with the overall Air Quality Index going beyond the 300 marks.
 On Monday, it improved by around 50 points but the situation has continued to oscillate between poor and very poor for the last 24 hours.
 While on Tuesday, Air Quality Index (AQI) as high as 317 was recorded in Dwarka's Sector 8 and 314 in Anand Vihar, both of which fall under the category of 'hazardous' owing to the large concentration of PM10 pollutant particles.

 GRAP to come into force from today:

-The Graded Response Action Plan to curb air pollution in Delhi-NCR will come into force proactively rolling out stricter measures depending on the need to discourage private vehicles on roads, stop entry of trucks, use of diesel generators, and closing brick kilns and stone crushers.
+The Graded Response Action Plan to curb air pollution in Delhi-NCR will come into force proactively rolling out stricter measures depending on the need to discourage private vehicles on roads, stop the entry of trucks, use of diesel generators, and closing brick kilns and stone crushers.

 This year, GRAP will witness the return of Delhi government's odd-even car rationing scheme from November 4 and the extension of the ban on diesel gen-sets to NCR cities of Gurgaon, Ghaziabad, Noida, Greater Noida, Faridabad, Sonepat, Panipat and Bahadurgarh.